-Through participation in General Meetings, our shareholders exercise ultimate authority over the Company and elect the members of its Board of Directors and the chairperson of the Board of Directors.
+Through participation in General Meetings, our shareholders exercise ultimate authority over the Company and, with exception of the employee elected Directors, elect the members of its Board of Directors and the chairperson of the Board of Directors.

 Pursuant to the Company’s Articles of Association, the notice of an AGM is distributed at least four weeks in advance of the meeting to shareholders or their depository banks.
-A copy of the call notice with appendices will be posted on our website: www.pgs.com.
+For ADR holders, the record date for notice-distribution purposes is set at approximately five weeks prior to the AGM.
+A copy of the call notice with appendices will be posted on our website.